davidbhr/CompactionAnalyzer/README.md

 fiber_list,cell_list, out_list = generate_lists(fiber_list_string, cell_list_string, output_main =output_folder)
 ```

-We then want to start the analysis and compute the orientation of individual fibers using structure tensor analysis.
+We now want to start the analysis and compute the orientation of individual fibers using structure tensor analysis.
 Here *sigma_tensor* is the kernel size that determines the length scale on which the strucutre is analysed.
-The kernel size should be in the range of structure we want to look at and can be optimized for the individual application.
+The kernel size should be in the range of the structure-size we want to look at and can be optimized for the individual application.
 For our fiber gels we use a value of 7 µm, which is in range of the pore size.

 We can redefine all of the following paramters before starting the analysis.
 The corresponding pixel scale is set as `scale` and the segmentiation can be changed by using the `segmention_thres` or by changing the local contrast enhancement via `seg_gaus1, seg_gaus2`.
 With `show_segmentation = True` we can inspect the segmentation or - if preferred - segment the mask manually by clicking using `manual_segmention  = True`.